tanvividyala/cuisine-classifier/README.md

 ![European Word Cloud](wordcloud_european.png)

 European recipes emphasize fresh, whole ingredients such as olive oil, garlic, onion, lemon, and tomatoes.
-Herbs and aromatics—basil, rosemary, sage, clove—appear frequently, along with cheeses like parmesan and feta, reflecting a fresher, ingredient-forward cooking style.
+Herbs and aromatics like basil, rosemary, sage, and clove appear frequently, along with cheeses like parmesan and feta, reflecting a fresher, ingredient-forward cooking style.

 ### Interesting Aggregates
 For our pivot table, we chose to group by cuisine and analyze the differences in means for our nutritional data.